zackbradys/charts/README.md

 ```

 ### Adding the Helm Chart via Rancher Manager:
-1. Authenticated into the Rancher Manager UI
+1. Authenticate into the Rancher Manager UI
-2. Open the downstream cluster
+2. Open the local cluster or downstream cluster
 3. Click into Apps -> Charts -> Repositories
 4. Click "Create" and enter the following information: